jdevfullstack/programming-core-concepts/README.md

 If a function is generic and can be used for other projects, you can simply separate it for distribution.
-So your code is now reusable for other projects too.
+So your code is now reusable.